 Maen Japanese Whisky 8-Year-Old

-Maen’s 8-year-old release is a blended pure malt that spent the entirety of its aging period in former bourbon casks, leading to a bold, rich profile.
+Maen’s 8-year-old release is a blended pure malt that spends the entirety of its aging period in former bourbon casks, leading to a bold, rich profile.
 Vanilla and wood spices open the nose, followed by peach and apple high tones.
 The palate is similarly dense, while the introduction of earthy, charred notes brings welcome complexity, though perhaps not quite as much as you’d hope for at this price.
-Still, it’s a solid sipper and will appeal to American whiskey drinkers looking to branch out.
+Still, it’s a solid sip and will appeal to American whiskey drinkers looking to branch out.

 Average price: $125